ibm-cloud-docs/power-iaas/migration-strategies.md

 ### Backup Recovery and Media Services (BRMS) and Cloud Storage (ICC)
 {: #ibmi-brms-icc}

 Image catalogs are created out of objects that are backed up by using optical devices.
-These catalogs must be transferred to the IBM Cloud by using some of the migration strategies described earlier (MDM, ICOS, Aspera, NFS server, etc.) and then restored on the IBM Cloud instance.
+These catalogs must be transferred to the IBM Cloud by using some of the migration strategies described earlier (MDM, COS, Aspera, NFS server, etc.) and then restored on the IBM Cloud instance.
 BRMS is an IBM i product that can be used to automate activities that help define and process your backup, recovery, and media management operations.
-The ICC product can be integrated with BRMS to move and retrieve objects from remote locations, including ICOS.
+The ICC product can be integrated with BRMS to move and retrieve objects from remote locations, including COS.

 The following steps detail how to migrate your OS and data from an on-premises system to the {{site.data.keyword.powerSys_notm}} environment.
 Keep in mind that most of these steps can be automated by using BRMS and ICC.